One of the more active moving targets in Mequoda best practices is the metered paywall.

+With a metered paywall, you can fulfill your bottom line while also pleasing readers.
 Your goal is to establish a sampling mentality.
 When the guy at the supermarket gives you a sample of cheese on a cracker, he’s not trying to feed you dinner, he’s trying to get you to buy cheese.
 So your question is how much access you need to give, in order to obtain a subscriber.

 5 Metered Paywall Best Practices

 - Our best practice for most niche publishers is to give away three views per magazine per month.
 Our publishing partners have found that this is a sweet spot that remedies all of the obstacles above.